camescopetech/ProjetAEF/README.md

 ## Use

-In order to start the editor only the following command is needed :
+In order to start the visual interfac :
 * if your python version is > 3 => pyhton3 index.py
 * otherwise =>  pyhton index.py

+* To start the tests for the project's question :
+* if your python version is > 3 => pyhton3 test.py
+* otherwise =>  pyhton test.py

 Some libraries may need to installed such as :
 * Pandas